1957-1958. Nether Edge Grammar School, Sheffield, England

 1966 & 1967.
 Summer expeditions to Svartisen ice cap, northern Norway, with University of Reading.

 1971-1979.
-Research Assistant (Wissenschaftlicher Mitarbeiter) at the Swiss Federal Institute of Technology (ETH), Zurich with field research in northern Canada, Greenland, Scandinavia and the Arctic.
+Research Assistant (Wissenschaftlicher Mitarbeiter) at the Swiss Federal Institute of Technology (ETH), Zurich with field research in northern Canada, Greenland and Scandinavia.

 1979-1994.
-Glaciologist at the Geological Survey of Greenland (GGU), Copenhagen with many fieldtrips to Greenland, mainly to southern and western Greenland but with two expeditions to North Greenland.
+Glaciologist at the Geological Survey of Greenland (GGU), Copenhagen with many fieldtrips to Greenland, mainly southern and western Greenland but with expeditions to North Greenland.

 1988-1997.
 Scientific Editor at the Journal of Glaciology.